-Development proposals will be expected to protect or enhance the Conservation Area (shown on the Policies Map and figure 3 below), listed buildings, and other buildings considered to contribute to local or historic interest, together with their settings.
-In addition, they should promote the locally distinctive character of the village and in particular the character, setting, and appearance of the Edgmond Conservation Area should be protected or enhanced.
+Development proposals will be expected to preserve or enhance the Conservation Area (shown on the Policies Map and figure 3 below), listed buildings, and other buildings considered to contribute to local or historic interest, together with their settings.
+In addition, they should promote the locally distinctive character of the village; the character, setting and appearance of the Edgmond Conservation Area should be protected or enhanced.